Watch this story that aired Nov. 16 on Seattle Channel

 - STOP FINAL ADOPTION OF THE NEW REGULATION.
 ICHS is working with Protecting Immigrant Families, Association of Asian Pacific Community Health Organizations and the National Association of Community Health Centers to try and stop the proposal’s final adoption by generating as many public comments as possible by the Dec.
 10 deadline.
 You can submit as many comments as you want, but each comment must be unique.

 - GET THE SUPPORT AND BENEFITS YOU NEED NOW.
 The proposed rule is not in effect and will take months to be adopted because of the public comment, review and response period that the federal government has to legally observe.
-There is no retroactive provision in the proposal.
-Anyone currently legally qualified to participate in Medicaid, Medicare Part D, public housing and SNAP IS still qualified to use them.
+Anyone currently legally qualified to participate in Medicaid, Medicare Part D, public housing and SNAP is still qualified to use them.

 - NOT ALL IMMIGRANTS ARE SUBJECT TO THE “PUBLIC CHARGE” TEST.
 Exempt are U.S. citizens; green card holders; refugees; asylees (applying for or granted asylum); people applying for green cards under the Violence Against Women Act; survivors of trafficking, domestic violence, or other serious crimes (those who have or are applying for “U” or “T” visas); and children seeking Special Immigrant Juvenile Status.